Dielectric Mirrors | previous | next | feedback |

 Definition: mirrors consisting of multiple thin layers of different transparent optical materials

-A dielectric mirror consists of multiple thin layers of (usually two) different transparent optical materials (→ dielectric coatings, thin-film coatings, interference coatings).
-Even if the Fresnel reflection coefficient from a single interface between two materials is rather small (due to a small difference in refractive indices), the reflections from many interfaces can (in a certain wavelength range) constructively interfere to result in a very high overall reflectivity of the device.
+A dielectric mirror is a mirror based on multiple thin layers of (usually two) different transparent dielectric optical materials (→ dielectric coatings, thin-film coatings, interference coatings).
+Even if the Fresnel reflection coefficient from a single interface between two materials is small (due to a small difference in refractive indices), the reflections from many interfaces can (in a certain wavelength range) constructively interfere to result in a very high overall reflectance (reflectivity) of the device.
 The simplest and most common design is that of a Bragg mirror, where all optical layer thickness values are just one-quarter of the design wavelength.
-This design leads to the highest possible reflectivity for a given number of layer pairs and given materials.
+That design leads to the highest possible reflectance for a given number of layer pairs and given materials (assuming normal incidence).
 It is also possible to design dichroic mirrors with controlled properties for different wavelengths.

-More complicated multilayer structure designs can be used for to obtain certain functions, as for example
+More complicated multilayer structure designs can be used to obtain certain functions, such as for example

 - a broader reflection bandwidth

-- a combination of desirable reflectivity values in different wavelength ranges
+- a combination of desirable reflectance values in different wavelength ranges

-- special polarization properties (for non-normal incidence) (→ thin-film polarizers, polarizing beamsplitters)
+- special polarization properties (for non-normal incidence): thin-film polarizers, polarizing and non-polarizing beam splitters

 - edge filters, e.g. long-pass filters, high-pass filters, band-pass filters

-- tailored chromatic dispersion properties (see e.g. the article on chirped mirrors)
+- tailored chromatic dispersion properties (see the article on dispersive mirrors)

 The number of thin-film layers required depends very much on the required function and on the refractive index difference between the coating materials.
 Few layer pairs are sufficient in some cases, whereas more than 100 layers are required in other cases.

-The resonator mirrors of a laser are almost always dielectric mirrors, because such devices routinely achieve a very high reflectivity of >99.9%, and their limited reflection bandwidth can be convenient because it allows the transmission of pump light (at a shorter wavelength) through a folding mirror of the resonator (→ dichroic mirrors).
-Because of this use, dielectric mirrors are often called laser mirrors.
+The resonator mirrors of a laser are almost always dielectric mirrors because such devices routinely achieve a very high reflectance of > 99.9%, and their limited reflection bandwidth can be convenient because it allows the transmission of pump light (at a shorter wavelength) through a folding mirror of the resonator (→ dichroic mirrors).
+Dielectric mirrors used for lasers and for reflecting laser beams are often called laser mirrors.

-As dielectric mirrors usually provide a high reflectivity at most in a smaller part of the visible spectrum, they often do not appear like other mirrors such as silver mirrors, as used in households: dielectric mirrors are usually transparent to visible light and shine in colors which depend on the angle of view.
-It can even be difficult to determine which side of the substrate has the mirror coating.
+As dielectric mirrors usually provide a high reflectance at most in a smaller part of the visible spectrum, they often do not appear like other mirrors such as silver mirrors (or other metal-coated mirrors), as used in households: dielectric mirrors are usually transparent to visible light and shine in colors which depend on the angle of view.
+It can even be difficult to see which side of the substrate has the mirror coating.

 Calculating Mirror Properties